sintel-dev/Draco/README.md

   * `signal_id`: Unique identifier of the signal which this reading comes from.
   * `timestamp`: Time where the reading took place, as an ISO formatted datetime.
   * `value`: Numeric value of this reading.
-* A **Targets** table that contains:
+* A **Target times** table that contains:
-  * `target_id`: Unique identifier of the turbine which this label corresponds to.
+  * `target_time_id`: Unique identifier of the turbine which this label corresponds to.
   * `turbine_id`: Unique identifier of the turbine which this label corresponds to.
-  * `timestamp`: Time associated with this target
+  * `cutoff_time`: Time associated with this target
   * `target`: The value that we want to predict.
 This can either be a numerical value or a categorical label.
 This column can also be skipped when preparing data that will be used only to make predictions and not to fit any pipeline.

 ## Demo Dataset